-AccessPatrol USB blocking software gives you the features you need to ensure data protection against portable devices.
+AccessPatrol USB blocking software gives you the features you need to prevent data loss to portable devices.

 - Use the Allowed List to whitelist trusted devices for specific users

-With AccessPatrol’s USB file transfer blocking feature you can prevent files from being transferred to portable storage devices based on their filename or extension.
+With AccessPatrol’s USB file transfer blocking feature you can prevent files from being transferred via USB ports based on their filename or extension.

 - Allowed List: Limit what files can be transferred to storage devices based on file extensions and keywords in filenames

-- Block File Transfers: Prevent file transfers between storage devices and PCs, even on trusted storage devices
+- Block File Transfers: Prevent file transfers between storage devices and PCs, even when trusted users use authorized USB drives

 - Renamed File Extension Blocking: AccessPatrol uses file signatures to detect the original file extension of a file, preventing users from renaming files to bypass your DLP policies